Jonas Žemaitis: Biography

 In 1944, he joined the Lithuanian Territorial Defense Force, organized by Povilas Plechavičius.
 After the force was disbanded by the Nazis, Žemaitis went into hiding.
 When the Red Army returned to Lithuania, Žemaitis joined the Lithuanian Liberty Army and the Lithuanian partisans, steadily rising to a position of leadership.
-In February 1949, he established the Union of Lithuanian Freedom Fighters and became its chairman; he worked to continue partisan resistance to Soviet occupation and legitimize the actions of the partisans.
+In February 1949, he established the Union of Lithuanian Freedom Fighters and became its chairman; he worked to unify the partisan units, establish legal framework for partisan activities and continued resistance against the Soviet.
 In December 1951, he suffered a cerebral hemorrhage and became paralyzed.
-In May 1953, his place of hiding was discovered by Soviet agents and he was arrested.
-After being transported to Moscow, he was interrogated by Lavrentiy Beria and was executed in the Butyrka prison in 1954.
+His place of hiding was discovered by Soviet MVD forces arrested him on 30 May 1953.
+After being transported to Moscow, he was interrogated by the minister of Internal Affairs of the Soviet Union Lavrentiy Beria and was executed in the Butyrka prison in 1954.

-Posthumous fate
+Legacy

 With the independence of Lithuania, Žemaitis was recognized as a national hero of Lithuania.
-A monument to Žemaitis was erected in Vilnius near the Lithuanian Ministry of Defense; there is also a monument to the general in Palanga.
+A monument to Žemaitis was erected in Vilnius near the Lithuanian Ministry of Defense.
+There is also a monument to the general in Palanga.

 Jonas Žemaitis is the namesake of the General Jonas Žemaitis Military Academy of Lithuania.
 In 1995, a documentary Ketvirtasis Prezidentas (The Fourth President) was released about his life.
 Posthumously, Jonas Žemaitis-Vytautas was awarded the rank of brigadier general, and was officially named as the fourth President of Lithuania in March 2009.

+In 2026, it was announced that the French town Fontainebleau will open memorial plaque for Žemaitis.